NJ2020/Image-Compositing/README.md

 From now on, I will only be giving you the overview of **Pix2pix** paper and the changes (mostly in the architecture and loss function) that I made to make the model work properly, remaining details are nearly the same.
 Like other GANs, Conditional GANs also have one discriminator (or critic depending on the loss function you are using) and one generator, and it tries to learn a conditional generative model which makes it suitable for image-to-image translation tasks, where we condition on an input image and generate a corresponding output image.

 > If mathematically expressed, CGANs learn a mapping from observed image X and random noise vector z, to y, G : {x, z} → y.
-The generator G is trained to produce outputs that cannot be distinguished from **real** images by an adversarially trained discriminator, D, which is trained to do as well as possible at identifying the generator’s **fakes**.
+The generator G is trained to produce outputs that cannot be distinguished from **real** images by an adversarially trained discriminator, D, which is again optimized to do as well as possible at identifying the generator’s **fakes**.

 ### Loss Function